sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 def simpleFun = 7 * 7
 ```

-This function simply evaluates the multiplication operation, and returns its value.
+This function simply evaluates the multiplication operation and returns its value.

 ### 7.2 Functions with arguments
 The more common use-case of functions in Scala is by including arguments that can be evaluated: